mucherino/teaching/GPU/shared-matrix.md

 Have you ever heard of *banked* memories?
 Well, if you are following this lecture because it is part of your course program, then your teacher will explain this to you.
-Otherwise, a web search should give you enough information.
+Otherwise, there is a lot of material on the web!

-Once the concept of banked memory is clear to you, can you imagine an upgraded version of our CUDA code where sub-matrices (and not single elements) are assigned to each thread?
-In this case, how to define these sub-matrices in order to ensure a quick access to the shared memory?
+Once the concept of banked memory is clear to you, you may imagine an upgraded version of our CUDA code where sub-matrices (and not single elements) are assigned to each thread.
+But in this case, how to define these sub-matrices in order to ensure a quick access to the shared memory?

 ## Links